Colt Paterson: Operation

-The early Colt revolvers were of single-action design, meaning that the trigger functioned when hammer was cocked back.
+The early Colt revolvers were of single-action design, meaning that the trigger functioned when the hammer was cocked back.
 It was necessary to manually cock the hammer prior to firing.
 The close clearances, folding trigger and multiplicity of small parts and springs seemed more appropriate to a fine timepiece than a tool destined for field service and fouling from black powder residue.

 The first Paterson Models (1836–1838) required partial disassembly for loading and had no definitive provision for safely carrying the revolver with all chambers loaded.

 To load the revolver, the shooter would: